Anant/example-apache-spark-and-datastax-astra/Job/README.md

 # Run an Apache Spark job on a DataStax Astra database

+In this directory, we will be running 2 Spark jobs on our Astra database.
+The first Spark job will read our Leaves table (same table from the `Connect` directory, but with a few more records), and create 2 new tables: `leaves_by_tag` and `tags`.
+The first Spark job will take the data from the Leaves table and create 2 dataframes with spark.sql manipulations.
+Then, we will create the 2 tables mentioned above, and seed them with their respective dataframes.
+The second Spark job runs the same code as the first Spark job minus the creation of the tables in order to update the existing tables (`leaves_by_tag` and `tags`) with a new record that was added to the Leaves table.

 We will be using [Gitpod](https://www.gitpod.io/) as our dev environment so that you can quickly test this out without having to worry about OS inconsistencies.
 If you have not already opened this in gitpod, then `CTR + Click` the button below and get started! <br></br>
 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/adp8ke/Apache-Spark-and-DataStax-Astra)